publons/ojs_2_plugin/README.md

 See the accompanying OJS file docs/COPYING for the complete terms of this license.

 ### System Requirements
-- OJS 2.4.5 or greater (Not working on OJS 3.0 yet).
+- OJS 2.4.5 or greater, less than OJS 3.0.
 - PHP 5.6.*
 - CURL support for PHP.
 - ZipArchive support for PHP.

 ### Installation
 To install the plugin:
- - Download the plugin file `publons.tar.gz` from https://github.com/publons/ojs/releases/latest
+ - Download the plugin file `publons.tar.gz` from https://github.com/publons/ojs/branches/active
  - On your OJS site go to Home > User > Journal Management > Plugin Management > Install a New Plugin, select the publons.tar.gz file you downloaded  and click "Continue"
  - Install the database schema: run the following command from your OJS directory:
     `$ php tools/dbXMLtoSQL.php -schema execute plugins/generic/publons/schema.xml`
  - Enable the plugin by going to:  Home > User > Journal Management > Plugin Management > Generic Plugins and selecting "ENABLE" under "Publons Plugin"
  - Set up correct credentials to post reviews to Publons by going to Home > User > Journal Management > Plugin Management > Generic Plugins and click “CONNECTION” under "Publons Plugin"
-   - Enter the username and the password of the Publons user who has API access to Publons so that the plugin can retrieve the authorisation token required.
+   - Enter the Authorization Token of the Publons user who has API access to Publons.
+Authorization Token can be found here: https://publons.com/api/v2 (note: you need to be logged in to see this).
-   - Enter the API key of the journal found on the Publons partner dashboard under 'Integrations'.
+   - Enter the Journal Token provided by Publons.
    - __Optional__.
 Add the link to your journal landing page on Publons so users can find more info about this.

 ### Usage